Last reviewed on October 22, 2024

 Moving to Portugal

 A Startup Visa allows its holders to live in Portugal, a secure country with a mild climate, picturesque landscapes, and a high standard of living.
-To retain residency, one must spend 6+ months in a row or 8+ months in total annually in Portugal.
+To renew the residence permit, one must spend 1.5 years in a row or 16 months in total in Portugal within 2 years.

 • 3